-The Perdue School of Business is the largest college-level center for business education and development in the region and the only accredited business program on the Delmarva Peninsula.
+The Perdue School of Business is the largest college-level center for business education and development in the region.
 The School is accredited by AACSB International, the world's premier business education accreditation organization.
-In addition, the Perdue School was the first U.S. institution to earn the Network of International Business Schools (NIBS) international accreditation.
 The School provides undergraduate and graduate academic programs that meet the highest standards of business education and provide students with the essentials for success in a globally driven environment.
 Curricular and co-curricular programs are designed to encourage students to develop and use critical thinking skills, demonstrate sound judgment, communicate verbally and in writing, hone interpersonal skills, and make rational decisions in challenging situations.
 They also provide students with the ethical and motivational foundations underlying service to business, government, and the community.
 The Perdue School is known for its signature Applied Business Learning Experience (ABLE) program, which links business students with internship opportunities to create real-world settings for students to apply their academic education.
 The School's diverse undergraduate and graduate student body is supported by a faculty balancing excellence in teaching, an outstanding record of scholarship, and service to the University and the community.

 Each of the Schools contributes significantly to the welfare of the campus and the community through its outreach programs, centers, and institutes.
-For example, the Lower Shore Child Care Resource Center within the Seidel School promotes the professional development and certification of child care service providers.
+For example, the Lower Shore Child Care Resource Center within the Seidel School promotes the professional development and certification of childcare service providers.
 The Eastern Shore Regional GIS Cooperative, housed in the Henson School, provides access to Geographic Information System (GIS) technology, data, technical support, and training to the local governments of Maryland's Eastern Shore, the State, and other entities seeking geospatial support.
 Also sponsored by the Henson School is the State's designated laboratory for Bacterial Source Tracing (BST), which serves to identify the source of coliform bacteria in surface waters within the State.
 Within the Perdue School, the Business, Economic, and Community Outreach Network (BEACON) has led the coordination of regional area transportation, developed an umbrella organization of agencies supporting the growing Hispanic population on the Lower Shore, and provides quarterly regional business trends analysis.
 The School's Small Business Development Center offers a variety of management and technical assistance programs designed to help small business owners establish and expand their companies.
 The Fulton School hosts the Institute for Public Affairs and Civic Engagement (PACE), which serves the Eastern Shore and students and faculty of Salisbury University by enhancing, in a non-partisan way, a more informed and responsible citizenry and by promoting ethics and good government at the local and State levels.
-The School's nationally recognized Center for Conflict Resolution is a dynamic community outreach program where students, faculty, and professional staff collaborate on service programs and research projects located all over the world.
+The School's nationally recognized Bosserman Center for Conflict Resolution is a dynamic community outreach program where students, faculty, and professional staff collaborate on service programs and research projects located all over the world.